 When dried ( which can take days or weeks depending on the weather and the size of the piece) they are bisque fired in my kiln, glazed, then fired for the final time.

-So, the process is slow and it takes time before each piece is ready.
+The process is slow and it takes time before each piece is ready.
 The most exciting thing is opening the kiln after the glaze firing and seeing how the final piece turns out.
 Occasionally there are disasters, but each failure allows for improvement the next time!